isjxique/subway_display_project/README.md

 # Subway Clock Project
-## Making a NYC subway themed Clock with a led pixel display and a raspberry pi
+For our first Raspberry Pi project we decided to making a NYC subway themed clock with a led pixel display and a raspberry pi

-Our first Raspberry Pi project

-Project Subway Sandwich Display

 ### Project goals

 Main goal:
 - To create a clock display, which tells (i) the time and (ii) the stops for Line 6 in New York city.

-- Phase I Goal:
+Phase I Goal:
 - Clock to display time + names of subway stops for Line 6 at fixed intervals
 - Phase II Goal:
 - Clock to display time + live updates from of subway e.g. 10:10, arriving at Longwood Av.